carlfindahl/wacman/README.md

 #### Running

-The game has does not have multiple levels at the moment.
+The game has multiple levels you can play through.
 It attempts to be as true to the original as possible, with a few tweaks and a more modern feel overall.
-For example, the theme is remixed and there are some interesting new rules.
-Check out the `Help / Credits` section of the Main Menu in order to see the rules and controls.
+For example, the theme is remixed and due to the new levels things work differently.
+Also, the Ghost AI is not 100% like the original.
+Check out the `Help / Credits` section of the Main Menu in order to see more info.

 When you play, your goal is to eat all the tiny food objects without dying.
 When you do, you win.
-A high score is recorded locally and as long as you play on the same PC, you can compete with others. (*Future idea: Sync high scores online*)
+A high score is recorded locally and as long as you play on the same PC, you can compete with others.
+The high scores are per level, so if you are terrible at one level, perhaps you will shine doing another one. (*Future idea: Sync high scores online*)

 ### Sound Licensing
 All sound effects are home-made using [SFXR](http://www.drpetter.se/project_sfxr.html) or recorded live and are CC0, public domain now.